pengi/intcodeutils/README.md

 $ intcode-objcopy
 ```

-Since intutils is under development, it is not recommended to install outside a virtualenv.
+Since intcodeutils is under development, it is not recommended to install outside a virtualenv.

 More information about virtualenv is available on their [homepage](https://virtualenv.pypa.io)